 What are the predicted performances of the instrument-specific modes?

 What are the fundamental physical limits for detection?

 What are the recommended observing strategies pertaining to HCI?

-Stage 2 – Comparing your parameter space to the performance limits and capabilities of the HCI observing modes.
+Stage 2 – Compare your parameter space to the performance limits and capabilities of the HCI observing modes

 Identify the wavelength range(s) of interest for your intended science.
 How does this influence (or limit) your choice of science instrument(s), mask(s) and filter(s)?

 Determine the apparent separations, between your host and companion source(s) at the time of observation.
 Which instrument(s) and mask-filter combination(s) can achieve the required working angles?

 Determine the companion contrast(s) at the wavelength(s) of interest.
 Are your observations feasible given the contrast limits of the instrument(s)?